rabin-joshi-cognizant/cognizant-enablement/README.md

 # CognizantEnablement

+`Required`
-## Feature 0: Reactive Store
+## 1. Reactive Store

-Create an app to fetch an array of (hardcoded) objects and present them in a table view.
-Demonstrate unidirectional data flow architecture in Swift using the ReSwift framework.
-Implement the following components:
-- **State**: Represents the entire app state in a single data structure.
-- **Store**: Stores the app state.
-This state can only be modified by dispatching Actions to the store.
-Whenever the state in the store changes, the store will notify all observers.
+#### Assignment:

+Create an application using [ReSwift]() to display a list view of items.
+The application should have the following components:

+Actions:
+- Create an action to fetch the elements of the list.
-- **Actions**: Declare all possible state change as an emum.
-Actions shouldn't contain any code, they are consumed by the store and forwarded to reducers.
+- Actions shouldn't contain any code, they should be consumed by the store and forwarded to reducers.

+Reducer:
+- Create a reducer to handle the actions.
+- The reducer should update the state of the list.
-- **Reducer**: Handle the actions by implementing a different state change for each action.
-Reducers provide pure functions, that based on the current action and the current app state, create a new app state
+- The reducer should provide pure functions, that based on the current action and the current app state, creates a new app state

+State:
+- Create single data structure to represent the entire app state.

+Store:
+- Create a store to hold the state of the list

+UI:
+- Create a table view to display the items in the list.

+_Note: We have mentioned ReSwift for its ease of use and manageable learning curve.
+However, you may use any other framework of your chioce for the purpose.
+The goal here is to demonstrate implementation of a unidirectional data flow architecture.
+You are therefore free to use any Redux-like framework as long as it enables you to sererate conerns into seperate components: `Action`, `Reducer`, `Store`, `State` etc._

+`Required`
-## Feature 1.
-Combine for Data Access
+## 2. Combine
 Implement networking logic using Combine.
 - Build on top of Feature 1 above to now fetch the array from the network.
 - You can use any publicky available API to retrieve an array of objects and present them in the table view.

+`Required`
-## Feature 2.
-Unit Testing
+## 3. Unit Tests
 - Write unit tests for all the classes/stucts.
 - Ensure 85% code coverage.

+`Optional`
-## Feature 3.
-UI Testing
+## 3. UI Testing
 - Write UI Tests for testing the view controller logic.

 Requirements:
 1. Launch the app
 2.

+`Optional`
-## Feature 4.
-Accessibility
+## 4. Accessibility
 - Voiceover
 - Dynamic Type

+`Optional`
-## Feature 5.
-Localization
+## 5. Localization
 - Localize the title (or any other select text).